Advertisement

 Yahya Sinwar, the architect of the October 7, 2023, war-triggering attack on Israel led by Palestinian militant outfit Hamas, was killed by Israeli forces, a casualty being celebrated as "settling of scores" by Tel Aviv, adding that the war "has not yet ended".

-While Hamas has not yet confirmed Sinwar's death, for it, this fatality is a big blow in its war with Israel which started after October 7, 2023, when the outfit infiltrated from the Gaza Strip into bordering areas in Israel under what the outfit later termed was ‘Operation Al Aqsa Flood'.
+For Hamas, which confirmed Sinwar's death on Friday, this fatality is a big blow in its war with Israel which started after October 7, 2023, when the outfit infiltrated from the Gaza Strip into bordering areas in Israel under what the outfit later termed was ‘Operation Al Aqsa Flood'.
 This escalated into a full-blown war between the two sides after Israel’s Netanyahu vowed to exact a price for the October 7 massacre.

 Yahya Sinwar